 A 2018 study conducted by Capgemini on AI’s potential in retail showed that retailers could save over $340 billion a year by 2020 as a direct result of AI cross functions, with an expected 80% of the savings coming from increased efficiency and streamlined processes.

 With more companies adopting AI software and increasing evidence that it'll be around for a while, we thought we’d investigate its potential.

 What is AI?

-It's more than just robotics…
+But it's more than just robotics.

 “The field of computer science dedicated to solving cognitive problems commonly associated with human intelligence, such as learning, problem-solving, and pattern recognition.
 Artificial Intelligence, often abbreviated as ‘AI’, may connote robotics or futuristic scenes, AI goes well beyond the automatons of science fiction, into the non-fiction of modern-day advanced computer science.”

 Let’s simplify this.